 Fiji spoiled any future diving experience for me.
 It ruined all chances of ever experiencing that “wow” feeling again.
 The Rainbow Reef or Great White Wall is still one of the world’s best kept secrets – let me reveal it to you!

 I joined the Tui Tai Expedition on a 5 day live-onboard diving and adventure cruise around the island of Taveuni, a 20min flight from the capital, Suva.
+Editor’s note: the Tui Tai is currently undergoing renovations after it was hit by a cyclone.

 Despite Tui Tai being recommended from a friend who got a PADI certification there, I did not chose the trip because of that.
 I wanted to experience a different side to Fiji, away from the very touristy areas in the main island Viti Levu.
 Fiji is not, by international standards, a touristy place, but the summer months do see a large amount of visitors and some areas can be packed with all sorts of tourists, be it Europeans who have come all the way on a gap year or Kiwis/Aussies escaping the cold months.